 Beginner’s Bible Study

-Beginner’s Bible Study meets Tuesdays from 5:30–6:30pm.
+Beginner’s Bible Study meets Wednesdays from 5:30–6:30pm.
 No previous knowledge or study is presumed—come as you are.
 Each week, we look at the readings for the upcoming Sunday.

 Friday Bible Study

 We meet Fridays at 10am in the church library for exploration, meditation, and the application of scripture to corporate and personal life.
 We go through one book at a time with the group participating in the selection of the next study.
 We are looking at the Ten Commandments this fall.

 Together we explore.
 Any scripture is meant for a specific community or culture, and there are varied and distinct methods by which subgroups of that community approach the text.
 We have developed our own method on Friday morning.
 We explore paths as they come up.
 A particular incident or proclamation may lead us to another and another and soon the links found running through the Bible reveal something new to us.
 The links have been called the Golden Thread and help us to see how Bible texts do indeed fit together as part of One Great Story instead of many smaller ones.